ibexa/documentation-developer/docs/search/extensibility/manipulate_elasticsearch_query.md

 # Manipulate Elasticsearch query

-You can customize the search query before it is executed.
+You can customize the search query before it's executed.
 To do it, subscribe to `Ibexa\Contracts\ElasticSearchEngine\Query\Event\QueryFilterEvent`.

 The following example shows how to add an additional Search Criterion to all queries.